php-api-clients/github/README.md

 );
 ```

-You can find more about this operation over at the [API method documentation](https://docs.github.com/rest/copilot/copilot-for-business#list-all-copilot-for-business-seat-assignments-for-an-organization).
+You can find more about this operation over at the [API method documentation](https://docs.github.com/rest/copilot/copilot-business#list-all-copilot-business-seat-assignments-for-an-organization).

 ### copilot/add-copilot-for-business-seats-for-teams

-Add teams to the Copilot for Business subscription for an organization
+Add teams to the Copilot Business subscription for an organization

 Using the `call` method:
 ```php